-The Company is committed to minimum annual rent payments of \$129,639 until the end of the underlying lease on June 30, 2013.
+As at December 31, 2012, the Company is committed to minimum rent payments of \$64,820 until the end of the underlying lease on June 30, 2013.

-20. Exploration and evaluation expenditures
+16. Exploration and evaluation expenditures

 The Company enters into exploration agreements or permits with other companies or foreign governments pursuant to which it may explore, or earn interests in mineral properties by issuing common shares and/or making option or rental payments and/or incurring expenditures in varying amounts by varying dates.
 Failure by the Company to meet such requirements can result in a reduction or loss of the Company's ownership interests or entitlements under the agreements or permits.